danizen/heroku-django-template/README.md

 ## Differences from Heroku

-- Added Werkzeug and django-extensions
+- Added Werkzeug, django-extensions, and django-debug-toolbar
-- Added  multiple settings files, for local and heroku
+- Added multiple settings files, one for heroku, and one local that adds DEBUG and TEMPLATE_DEBUG

 ## How to Use